Wilfred/deadgrep/docs/ALTERNATIVES.md

 ![screenshot](./rg_el_screenshot.png)

-However, it's still built on `compilation-mode`, and does not group results by file.
-It also (as far as I can tell) always prompts for a directory and a file type, requiring additional keystrokes.
+It's built on `compilation-mode`, and you can use `rg-group-result` to combine results.

-rg.el is very thoroughly tested.
+**Great for**: if you want a ripgrep tool with excellent test coverage, you have `compilation-mode` shortcuts, or if you do lots of searches for words (`rg-dwim` is excellent).

 ## ripgrep.el